sourada/Parse-Qt-SDK/README.md

 	$ cd $PARSE_QT_SDK_HOME/ParseTestSuite
 	$ qmake -spec macx-xcode (or whatever flavor you like)
 	$ Open Xcode project and Build/Run

+Currently, the library has been fully tested on the following platforms:

+* Mac OS X - Mountain Lion
+* Mac OS X - Mavericks
+* Windows 8

 Support
 -------